RAMCloudCode/contxtify/README.md

 * The script file itself
 * The output file
-* Its temporary working file
+* Temporary working files

 ---

 ## 💡 Common Use Cases

-* Preparing codebases for AI model ingestion or context packaging
+* Exporting codebases for LLM or AI model ingestion
-* Generating unified text archives for documentation or audits
+* Generating plain-text project archives for documentation or audit
-* Creating portable, human-readable project dumps
+* Sharing complex directory structures as unified readable text

 ---